Vascular Plants

 Alpine wintergreen (Gaultheria humifusa)

-Distribution: In the Olympics and Cascades mountains of Washington; British Columbia south to northern California, east to the Rocky Mountains from Alberta to Colorado.
+Distribution: Occurring on both sides of the Cascades crest In Washington; British Columbia to California, east to the Rocky Mountains from Alberta to Colorado.

-Habitat: Subalpine to alpine, usually where moist to wet.
+Habitat: Subalpine to alpine areas, usually where moist to wet.

 Origin: Native